-Some presidents have sought to move the needle [PDF] on Puerto Rican rights and status.
+Some presidents have sought to move the needle on Puerto Rican rights and status.
 More recently, President Donald Trump opposed granting Puerto Rico statehood.
-President Joe Biden has expressed his support for it, but his administration has prioritized helping the island recover.
+President Biden has expressed his support for statehood, but his administration has prioritized helping the island recover.
 Though Congress has historically declined to pursue the matter, some House Democrats have advanced the Puerto Rico Status Act [PDF], which proposes a binding plebiscite on the territory’s status to be held in November 2023.
 However, the bill faces opposition from some lawmakers as well as from some Puerto Rican community leaders.
 Many experts say it is unlikely to advance in Congress.

 What else could be done?

 Beyond a change in political status, Washington could do more to ease Puerto Rico’s crisis, observers say.
 Some have called for federal policymakers to implement an economic stimulus program, which the territorial government cannot do because of federally imposed spending restrictions.
 The Obama-era Affordable Care Act (ACA) provided Puerto Rico with billions of dollars in additional spending, but the ACA aid expired [PDF] in 2019.

 Others propose that Congress change territory-specific policies that disadvantage Puerto Rico.
 The Jones Act, passed in 1920, requires goods traveling by sea between the mainland and Puerto Rico to be transported only by U.S.-built, -owned, and -operated vessels, which drives up prices on the island.
 Repealing it could create more than thirteen thousand jobs [PDF] and inject $1.5 billion into the economy, a 2019 study found.
 Meanwhile, some experts say that tax changes, including partially resurrecting Section 936, could revive Puerto Rico’s once-thriving pharmaceutical sector, stimulate the territory’s economy, and reduce U.S. dependence on international drug suppliers.